OpenEvalProject/evals/manuscripts/elife-38822/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/38822/elife-38822-fig1-v1.jpg)

-**Figure 1.:** Pseudomonas fluorescens SBW25 wrinkly spreader model.(A) Selection for access to oxygen allows wrinkly spreader (WS) mutants to invade the ancestral smooth (SM) population in static microcosms.
+**Figure 1.:** (A) Selection for access to oxygen allows wrinkly spreader (WS) mutants to invade the ancestral smooth (SM) population in static microcosms.
 WS mutants form a mat at the air-liquid interface through increased expression of the main structural component, cellulose, encoded by the wss operon.
 Expression of cellulose is controlled by the second messenger c-di-GMP, which is produced by diguanylate cyclases (DGCs).
 Mutations in the wsp, aws and mws operons, that activate their respective DGCs (WspR, AwsR, MwsR), are the primary mutational pathways to WS.
 (B) When a reporter construct connecting expression of the wss operon to resistance to kanamycin is used under shaken non-selective conditions, WS mutants can be isolated without the biasing influence of natural selection.
 This allows estimation of the mutation rate to WS and an unbiased spectrum of mutations defining the mutational target.
 Fitness can then be assayed in competition with a common reference strain.

 McDonald et al. (McDonald et al., 2009) showed that each time the tape of WS evolution is re-run mutations generating the adaptive type arise in one of three DGC-encoding pathways (Wsp, Aws, or Mws) (Figure 1A).
 Subsequent work revealed that when these three pathways are eliminated from the ancestral type evolution proceeds along multiple new pathways (Lind et al., 2015) resulting in WS types whose fitnesses are indistinguishable from those arising via mutations in Wsp, Aws, or Mws.
 Parallel evolution of WS involving preferential usage of the Wsp, Aws and Mws pathways is therefore not explained by selection: repeated use of Wsp, Aws and Mws stems from the fact that these pathways are subject to negative regulation and thus, relative to pathways subject to positive regulation, or requiring promoter-activating mutations, gene fusion events, or other rare mutations, present a large mutational target (Lind et al., 2015).